LE0xUL/UxMigOs/README.md

 # MIGRATION PROCESS

-In theory all migration process is completly automatized, the only manual process is to execute the initiation scripts.
+In theory all migration process is completely automatized, the only manual process is to execute the initiation scripts.
 The `migPusher.sh` script was builds to send the command to execute remotely the manual scripts.
 Is necessary previusly know the `ID` of the device target to migrate.

-NOTE: The order of executions is very importan (see above).
+NOTE: The order of executions is very important (see above).

 There are two options to run this, the recommend option is using the CLI tool.